 But to actually get it solved, you have to do the grief work.
 This is a term of art from clinical psychology, and I was hesitating on whether I should go that deep in these Man Up episodes, but I’m going to do it, so grief work.

 I take four weeks, four modules, to ease guys into that deep stuff, the deep concepts in Rock Solid Relationships, in Masculine Mastery, to moving them into grief work.
 We begin to do grief work at a basic level by the second and third week, and in a deeper level in the fourth week, and then they can come back to it.

-So, you’re doing that every week, maybe eight weeks later you start to really seeing the problem solving there.
+So, you’re doing that every week, maybe eight weeks later you start to really see the problem solving there.
 I mean like, the problem being fixed, I mean.

-The average therapy rates are like 200 bucks an hour, so if you wanna kick start it, I made a course that doesn’t replace actually ongoing monthly or yearly counselling support, but it definitely is an amazing way to jumpstart it and to introduce you to how to do this.
+The average therapy rates are like 200 bucks an hour, so if you want to kick start it, I made a course that doesn’t replace actually ongoing monthly or yearly counseling support, but it definitely is an amazing way to jumpstart it and to introduce you to how to do this.